giladnavot/BroadleafCommerce-demo/.swm/order-tax-calculation-process.0m3s9t83.sw.md

 # Setting the type of shipping service

-`setType` sets the type of the shipping service.
+<SwmToken path="/core/broadleaf-framework/src/main/java/org/broadleafcommerce/core/pricing/service/tax/provider/SimpleTaxProvider.java" pos="126:3:3" line-data="                tax.setType(TaxType.COMBINED);">`setType`</SwmToken> sets the type of the shipping service.
 This is important as different types of shipping services may have different tax rates.

 ```java
 /*-